Skip to main content

 Cooperatives are represented by Confederação Cooperativa Portuguesa (CONFECOP).

 Based on an effective partnership between the State and representative organisations of the social economy sector and taking the legal form of a cooperative of public interest, the António Sérgio Cooperative for the Social Economy aims to promote the strengthening of the social economy sector, deepening cooperation between the State and the organisations that integrate it.
 They have several initiatives in support of social entrepreneurship and social impact.
+For instance, their Academia Y.ES aims to promote the acquisition of knowledge and skills that enhance the development of entrepreneurial and innovative projects within the scope of the Social Economy.

 How to get involved in the social economy in Portugal?